-Lingfield Park launched the newly resurfaced Polytrack in October 2012, showing their commitment to the future growth of All-Weather Racing in the UK.
-This latest investment, complemented by the recent regeneration of this famous racecourse (construction of a £5.5 million grandstand and 4* Marriott Hotel in 2004) puts Lingfield Park firmly on the map as a major state-of-the-art racing, conference and leisure destination with facilities to match or better any in the country.
+Lingfield Park’s track was resurfaced with Polytrack in October 2012.
+Along with the construction of the grandstand and a 4* Marriott Hotel in 2004, this places Lingfield Park firmly on the map as a major racing, conference and leisure destination with excellent facilities.

 Located in a 450-acre (1.8 km) estate and opened in 1890 by the Prince of Wales (later King Edward VII), who also agreed to let Lingfield Park incorporate the Prince of Wales feathers into its official heading, the course initially held Jumps Racing only.
 In 1894 The Jockey Club granted permission for Flat Racing to be held and it has continued ever since.